 That’s why we do the work we do.

 What is our work?

-We support a better quality of life for people by utilizing the tools of art and culture to encourage us all to be more …
+Much of our work as artists focuses on active public programming in public spaces, creative placemaking for people (and place keeping), and socially engaged art.
+We support quality of life by utilizing the tools of art and culture to encourage us all to be …

 Creative — in low-pressure ways, we encourage people of all ages to make art, record or write stories, make music, and see that everyone can and should create